mojaloop/mojaloop-specification/documents/API Definition v1.0.md

 #### 6.3.5 States

-There are no states defined for the **/parties** resource; either a FSP has information regarding the requested identity or it does not.
+There are no states defined for the **/parties** resource; either an FSP has information regarding the requested identity or it does not.

 ### 6.4 API Resource /transactionRequests